AgentHub

 Why it wins

-Core's pay-as-you-go model is easier to trial than a large fixed enterprise commitment, but teams still need to monitor ACU consumption carefully.
+Free and Pro make Devin easier to trial than a large fixed enterprise commitment, but teams still need to monitor usage beyond the included quota carefully.

-Team at $500 per month becomes attractive only if the organization has enough backlog or repetitive engineering work to keep Devin busy.
+Teams at $80 per month is a lower-friction collaboration step than the older buying frame, but it still only pays back if the organization has enough backlog or repetitive engineering work to keep Devin busy.

 Devin's best buying case is replacing engineering hours on repetitive or parallelizable tasks, not augmenting every small coding step.